Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #>     SL.ksvm_All 0.18 0.015 0.109 0.30
 ```

-where `V=5` specifies number of folds, and `id=rm.cookfarm$SOURCEID` forces that total profiles are taken out from training and cross-validation.
+where `V=5` specifies number of folds, and `id=rm.cookfarm$SOURCEID` forces that entire profiles are removed from training and cross-validation.
 This gives a more realistic RMSE of about ±0.35.
 Note that this time `SL.xgboost_All` is even somewhat worse than the random forest model, and the ensemble model (`Super Learner`) is slightly better than each individual model.
 This matches our previous results with `h20.ensemble`.

 To produce predictions of soil pH at 10 cm depth we can finally use: